rtcharity/resources.eahub.org/content/events/_index.md

 ---
 title: Events
+Pictogram: "/img/events-activities.png"
+weight: 0
 description: Some content on EA events
-weight: 0

 ---
 _This is the index page of a category, namely "Events".
 Category index pages can contain links to sections within the category_